These Mexican cities, states, and regions have unique cooking styles, recipes, or ingredients to offer.

 - Durango: This state is located in the northern area of Mexico.
 A common dish is barbacoa, which is a traditional dish of various meats steamed underground in a pit over coals.
 A signature dish from the area is venado asado, a venison dish.
 Other unique offerings include machaca, which is a dried meat, and pitaya, a native fruit.
 A sweet fruit paste called ate (pronounced AH-tay) is also from Durango.

 - Jalisco: The region is known worldwide for its production of high-quality tequila, as well as the sauce covered sandwich called tortas ahogadas.
 The traditional dish of birria is also native to Jalisco.
+This pulled meat is often made of goat or mutton and is served as a stew or taco filling.
+You can find it at street stands, wedding meals, and brunches (where it is considered a hangover cure).

 - Sinaloa: This long, narrow state is on the coast of the Pacific, at the mouth of the Sea of Cortez.
 One of the areas signature dishes is chilorio, which is pork in a chile sauce, and campechana sinaloense, a cocktail of fresh seafood.
 Being a coastal state, fresh seafood is easy to come by and is featured in many local dishes.